Akshay-cp7/Akshay-cp7/README.md

 - Hi, I’m Akshay C P
-- Learning Rust language
+- Intereated in Flutter & Springboot
-- Intereated in Flutter & Rest API
+- Published apps on google play
 - I made projects with robotics and home automation using c++ and python